 Applying to jobs is already stressful enough, and making a professional résumé that will stand out to your future employer is just another added thing to worry about.
-In fact, due to the ease at of mass applying to jobs online, nowadays many résumés are not even first looked at by a human, but rather by a computer software that scans for certain keywords.
+In fact, due to the ease of mass applying to jobs online, nowadays many résumés are not even first looked at by a human, but rather by computer software that scans for certain keywords.
 And even if a real person does look at it, recruiters from large companies who receive hundreds of résumés are unlikely to scan it for very long before making a decision.
 Therefore, creating a résumé is no doubt a challenge—but this article hopes to present you with a few tips on making it stronger.

 While everyone knows to list paid jobs and positions on their résumé, not everyone realizes that they can list other extracurricular activities.
 Depending on how you format the document, these activities can be listed in another section titled something else like, “Other Experience.”
 Below are examples of top extracurricular activities employers wish to see on your résumé.
 While this is by no means an exhaustive list, it is a great starting point for those needing some ideas.